burakekici/burakekici.github.io/about.md

 ## Work
 * A software developer at [APPS Mobile][3].
 * I usually develop iOS applications.
+I also develop games on Unity3D.
 * I am interested in mobile technologies.

 ---

 ## General
-* I am 23 years old.
+* I am 24 years old.
 * I currently live in Ankara, Turkey.
 * I lived in Freiburg, Germany for 5 months and Kaunas, Lithuania for 1.5 months.